theolivenbaum/resin/README.md

 [Code](https://github.com/kreeben/resin/blob/master/Resin/IndexWriter.cs) and a [little bit of testing](https://github.com/kreeben/resin/blob/master/Tests/IndexTests.cs)

 ## QueryParser
 With our current parser we can interpret "title:Rambo", also "title:first title:blood".
 The last query is what lucene decompiles this query into: "title:first blood".
 We will try to mimic this later on but for now let's work with the decompiled format.
-Btw, anyone may dig in and fix the parser.

 	var q = query.Split(' ').Select(t => t.Split(':'));